GrayGhostDev/investor/STREAMLIT_CLOUD.md

    - Select your GitHub repository (GrayGhostDev/investor)
    - Select the branch (main)
    - Set the main file path to `streamlit_app.py`
+   - **Important**: In the "Advanced Settings" section, set the requirements file to `requirements-streamlit.txt` instead of the default `requirements.txt`
    - Click "Deploy"

 3. **Configure Secrets**